mkarner07/mkarner07.github.io/_posts/2023/2023-11-06-The-Total-Recall-Productivity-Method.md

 I tried out many of them, but most of the time I found my to-dos scattered across different applications, leading to some effort reviewing them regularly and keeping them up-to-date.
 This initial barrier requires you to invest at least some energy to get started.
 On a stressful day, this can mean that you don't make good use of your time (e.g. the 15 minutes between meetings) and procrastinate instead of crossing off things from your to-do lists - productivity suffers.

-To me, this changed once I read “[Getting Things Done](https://amzn.to/3tM3NbC)” (GTD).
+To me, this changed once I read "[Getting Things Done]({% post_url 2023-10-18-Inside-the-Mind-of-Getting-Things-Done %})" (GTD).
 I discovered a method to integrate all my to-do lists in one place - exactly where all my notes are.

 In GTD task-management is divided into three categories: